 Tickmill offers the most widely used trading platforms namely MT4 and MT5 for trading all the available instruments.
 Additionally, they also support trading through modern platforms like CGQ, Trading View, and Agena Trader for futures and options trading.

 MT4 is among the oldest CFD trading platforms that are still preferred by a large number of traders worldwide.
 This is because of its fast processing, simple design, and easy compatibility with all types of devices.
 MT4 was launched in 2005 by MetaQuotes Software.

 MT5 is an upgraded version of MT4 with more trading tools, indicators, time frames, and patterns.
 The MT5 looks modern and offers a convenient environment for basic as well as advanced traders.
 MT5 was launched in 2011 by MetaQuotes Software.

-Both the CFD trading platforms MT4 and MT5 can be chosen with any of the account types with GBP as the base currency of the account.
+Both the CFD trading platforms MT4 and MT5 can be chosen with any of the account types with USD, EUR, and, GBP as the base currency of the account.
+ZAR is not available as the base currency of the account.